MauroGioe/news_search/README.md

 2) Try it out

-Navigate to http://localhost:8501/ in your web browser and insert in the text box a video game related question (e.g. "tell me the latest news about <video game/console name>").
+Navigate to http://localhost:8501/ in your web browser and insert in the text box a video game related question (e.g. "can you tell me the latest news about <video game/console name>?").
 The news come from https://www.ign.com/rss/news/sitemap, the latest five news are extracted each time you click on the button "Scrape video game news", it has to be clicked at least once.
 The model being used is relatively small, so it hallucinates easily, using bigger models leads